 Growing your own weed is the first step to becoming a real cannabis connoisseur.
-Starting a grow will help you build a strong relationship with the cannabis plant, and truly understand all the work that goes into producing this mighty herb.
+Starting a grow will help you build a strong relationship with the cannabis plant, and truly understand what this beautiful plant is all about.

 Here, you’ll find all the information you need to grow great weed, right at home.

-Essential for photosynthesis, the primary function undertaken by plants, sunlight or artificial light provides the fuel for plants to grow, absorb nutrients, and most importantly, develop dank buds.
+Light is essential for photosynthesis, the primary function undertaken by plants.
+Sunlight (or artificial light) provides the fuel for plants to grow, absorb nutrients, and most importantly, develop dank buds.
 The light spectrum and duration of exposure will need to be adjusted for both the vegetative and flowering stages.
+Cannabis growers often say 'more light = more bud'.

 In addition to the 4 elements mentioned above, you will need to keep an eye on a few other aspects.
 Originally, cannabis grows in tropical and sub-tropical areas.
 This implies that they are accustomed to certain living conditions such as a warm temperature, 40-60% humidity and specific pH levels of the grow medium.

-Before you actually start growing, you have to make some important choices.
+Before you actually start growing, you have to make some choices first.
 The 2 most important questions that you have to ask yourself first are:

 Unfortunately, not everyone is blessed with a living environment that makes a cannabis plant happy.
 In addition, it is not possible for many to grow outside due to legal reasons and cannabis plants should therefore be grown discretely.
 Luckily, marijuana is a plant that can easily be grown indoors.
 But there is more work to be done for the indoor grower.

 A grow room will have to be provided in which the right conditions can be created where cannabis plants can excel.
-This should be a closed room with an advanced light system (HID lights or LED lights), the right temperature and air humidity.
-In addition, a fan is required in combination with an activated carbon filter.
-This provides fresh air and eliminates the strong smell that cannabis plants give off.
+This should be a closed room with the right temperature, humidity, fresh air and an advanced light system (HID lights or LED lights).
+If you want to get rid of the smell (and most indoor growers do) you will need to attach a carbon filter to the exhaust system.

-In our strain database you will find a complete overview of all strains on the market in alphabetical order.
-A description of each strain is available and the characteristics are clearly listed in a row.
+In our Strain Database you will find more than 1500 different cannabis strains in alphabetical order.
+Each strain has a description, pictures, and all strain characteristics clearly listed in a row.
 Thanks to the reviews you also get a clear picture of the opinion of others.

 If you are looking for a strain with one or more specific properties, quickly check out our StrainFinder.
 With the StrainFinder you can quickly find the perfect strain for you.